MankaranRooprai/stock-market-investment-simulator/README.md

 1. Clone this repository to your local machine.
 2. Open the project in your preferred Java IDE.
-3. Make sure you have the necessary dependencies installed.
+3. Ensure Java SDK is installed.
-4. Run the project to start the stock market investment simulator.
+4. Run the project file 'Login.java' to start the stock market investment simulator.

 #### Usage